starshev/Python-ML-Predicting-Airline-Customer-Satisfaction--Part-3/README.md

 ### Project Overview

-Trained, tuned, and evaluated an XGBoosting classification model to assess customer satisfaction, building on prior decision tree and random forest models.
-Used the same dataset to explore feature importances and identify key factors impacting satisfaction, applying data cleaning, feature engineering, and hyperparameter tuning with GridSearchCV.
+Trained, tuned, and evaluated an XGBoosting classification model to assess customer satisfaction as part of an ongoing project for churn analysis.
+Used the same dataset as in previous phases, focusing on feature importances to identify key factors influencing satisfaction.
+Included data cleaning, feature engineering, and hyperparameter tuning with GridSearchCV.

 ### Key Skills